Communicate data effectively by becoming a more dynamic speaker

 I’m often amazed to find that these same people are capable of delivering a boring presentation.
 And yet they are; I’ve seen it!
 Something happens to them—whether it’s the shift from one audience member to many or the addition of a wireless lavalier microphone to their collar or the presence of slides or something else happening in the non-visible spectrum—they get boring.

-Delivering complex data to an audience isn’t always easy.
+It’s not easy to communicate data to an audience.
 In fact, for many people, especially analytical types, it’s downright hard.
 In the public speaking workshops we offer at Duarte, we typically focus on increasing a speaker’s comfort, dynamism, and empathy in order to elevate their overall speaking skills.
 However, when it comes to the introverts and analytical types among us I’ve found that focusing on becoming more dynamic can be a very effective place to start.

 To begin with, dynamism is an expansive quality that brings energy and power to the room.
 But being a more dynamic speaker can also help you capture an audience’s attention and reinforce your message.
 It’ll help you get through to your audience so that they don’t just leave with a head full of numbers, but rather with a heart bought into the story your numbers told.